 I used the brayer and black ink from this Speedball beginning printmaking kit that I bought to do lino cutting with my kids.
 (Check out this intro to lino cutting and this two value portrait done with lino cut printmaking here.)
 This kit has the brayer and the ink you need plus a linoleum carver with three blades and some easy carve rubber for a little less than the two items above.
 If your kiddo enjoys printmaking this kit is a steal.

 Squirt a dollop of printmaking ink on a paper plate end roll back and forth with a brayer.
 Switch your plate ninety degrees and roll some more.
 When it’s adequately spread out and ready you will hear a satisfying “squeak” as you roll.

-Roll ink onto your collograph collage and immediately press paper onto ink.
+Roll ink onto your collograph printing plate collage and immediately turn paper over onto the ink.
 Use your hand to smooth paper and make sure all areas of paper are making contact with the printing plate.

 Starting at one corner peel print off of printing plate and lay aside to dry.